loaddisk/siteee/src/pages/garden/node/akira.md

 > Hint, hint, spoilers ahead

-Akira
+Akira (1988)
-Rating 5/5
+Cheese Rating 5/5

-Akira is...
+Quality and More Quality

+Akira is a high-minded masterpiece, now lovingly and faithfully remastered in 4K.
+And if you have seen it, the 4K is stunning.
+A